mzilic98/diplomski-playwright/readme.md

-# Marija Zilic's diplomski
+# Marija Zilic's master thesis

 ## Description

 This is a master thesis for writing tests with Playwright test tool.
+The thesis includes 35 automated tests conducted on the Demo Web Shop web application.
+These tests cover a range of end-to-end scenarios.
+The focus was on ensuring the functionality of the application through comprehensive testing.

 ## Prerequisites